firoorg/firo-client/README.md

 ```

 Now you must build zcoind, instructions for which will be located in `doc/build`, in the `README*.md` and `build*.md`
 files relevant to your platform.
+In addition to the instructions included there, the additional flag `--enable-clientapi`
+must be passed to the `./configure` script when it is invoked during the build process as described in the aforementioned
+files.
+(If this flag is not passed correctly during the buld process, the client will timeout on bootup with an unhelpful
+error message.)

 Once zcoind is built, the relevant binaries will be located in `./zcoin/src/`.

 Now you must make a symbolic link from in your platform-specific directory to the generated binaries.